8 Rules to Protect Your eCommerce Platform From Hacking

 Running an eCommerce platform requires you to train your employees on how to improve your cyber security.
 They must be enlightened about the various schemes that hackers might use, like voicemail, text, or email, to gain access to discreet business and customer information.
 There are many online course platforms that can be used to provide security training to employees.
 This knowledge will help them apply all the other rules in this article, making it difficult for hackers to break in.
 It would be best if you also adopted strict written protocols to motivate employees to adhere strictly to security practices.

 Similarly, your customers need to know that hackers can use numerous tactics to steal their data, like cracking their log in credentials.
 Therefore, ensure your customers are aware of common cyber security threats and take basic security precautions seriously.
 Encourage them to use strong passwords, which they must change often.
-They should also use virtual private networks (VPNs) to hide their IP details and location when entering personal information, such as their credit card numbers.
+They should also use virtual private networks (VPNs) on iOS, Android, or computer devices to hide their IP details and location when entering personal information, such as their credit card numbers.

 I) A Secure Platform Is A Hacker's Nightmare